hooperben/pubtc/README.md

 ### `contracts`

 Contains `PUBTC.sol` - a private, wrapped bitcoin token implementation.
+This deployment calls a verifier function generated from the circuits/ directory.

 ### Getting things working